| | | |

 You can use either fed or discard.
 It doesn’t matter which one.

-I don’t recommend adding beer to your actual sourdough starter, that should only ever be fed flour and water.
+I don’t recommend adding beer to your actual sourdough starter.
+You should only feed your starter flour and water.

 Why is my beer bread so dense?